-You can deploy a Kafka cluster by creating a Kafka and KafkaNodePool resource in the Kubernetes environment.
-Following cluster deployment you can validate your cluster with the console producer and consumer tools shipped with Kafka.
+You deploy a Kafka cluster by creating a Kafka resource and one or more KafkaNodePool resources in the Kubernetes cluster.
+The Kafka cluster can use either KRaft (recommended) or ZooKeeper (deprecated) for metadata management.
+After cluster deployment you can validate your cluster with the console producer and consumer tools shipped with Kafka.